erikasira/RecycleMe/README.md

 Eventually I would like to add a blog and tips component to the website.
 I would also like to add a feature where users are able to search for recycling locations that base one the specific type of item they would like to recycle like textiles or electronics.

 ### Project on YouTube
-I have created a video of why my project looks like on youtube: https://youtu.be/sxxlsDGJTUU
+I have created a video of what my project looks like on youtube: https://youtu.be/sxxlsDGJTUU